Several Delta SkyMiles® American Express cards allow members to (at least partially) earn their way to Medallion status each year.

 But if that’s OK with you, then party on!

-An exception here: The Business Platinum Card® from American Express gives cardholders a $10 monthly statement credit (if used) toward eligible U.S. wireless providers.
+There are exceptions, of course.
+For example, The Business Platinum Card® from American Express members may earn up to $10 monthly in statement credit when using their card to pay eligible U.S. wireless providers.
+(Enrollment required.
+Terms apply.)
 If you hold the Amex Business Platinum card, consider putting $10 of your payment on that card and the balance on your eligible Delta Amex.
+(This is what I do.)

 Prepay Your Bills